TamorStewartSr/TamorStewartSr/README.md

 ### My intensions for this profile is to openly express my willingness and openness to learn, grow and connect with other Dev's to receive and give contributions/Feedback and be recognized by my peers and recruiters.

 ## 📌 Licensing and Credit
-### Most of my projects licensed under the MIT License.
+### Most of my projects are licensed under the MIT License.
 Feel free to explore and contribute!
 Some of my Projects are open ended, if you find my beginner-friendly work helpful, I'd appreciate a shout-out.
 So help a tech Bro out!😂

 ## 👨🏾‍💻 Tech Stack